 To read our press release, click here.

-Proactive testing is a critical element in restraining the spread of the infection around us.
-By identifying positive cases early on and enabling them to isolate from others, we can restrict further transmission.
+Proactive testing is a critical factor in restraining the spread of viral infections.
+Identifying positive cases early on and enabling their isolation makes it possible to restrict further transmission.
 Testing also provides the basis for identifying primary contacts of an infected person to prevent further spreading of the infection.
+Syngene undertook proactive testing at strategic intervals both in its workforce and at the community level to help arrest the spread of the virus.